PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

 * **Pick 8 of the following**: Skill(Any) x 7, Skill +10 (Any) x 7, Pistol Weapon Training(Any) x 4, Melee Weapon Training(Any) x 4, Exotic Weapon Training(Any) x 2, Foresight, Infused Knowledge.
 * **Equipment**:
   * Your your inquisitorial uniform counts as a suit of carapace (6AP all)
   * You can choose 2 pistol, melee or exotic weapons.
-These may be astartes weapons.
+These may be astartes weapons and of any rank.
   * You may choose any 1 grenade.
+These may be astartes weapons and of any rank.
   * You may choose any 2 from the following list:
     * Weapon Upgrade
     * Wargear